 Certain bars on our list are designed to be mounted on a concrete or brick wall.
 This can come in handy if you don’t have any traditional wooden walls available.
 Otherwise, just make sure that you pick a sturdy spot and drill into studs, rather than weak drywall.

 Finally, weather also plays a factor with any outdoor piece of equipment.
 All-steel bars, like the Gronk Fitness Wall Mounted Pull Up Bar and the Titan Fitness Wall Mounted Pull Up Bar, will fare better in wet conditions than other bars that include pads or foam.

 If you live in an area with high moisture or humidity, you can face drying problems with padded bars.
 Bars advertised as ‘weather-proof’ are your best bet for outdoor mounting.

-However, there are plenty of wall-mounted pull-up bars out there that make great buys.
-Decide what you want the bar for and where you want to place it, and you’ll find your own top pick very quickly!
+Now it’s time for you to decide!
+Ask yourself what features you need and where you want to place it, and you’ll find your own top pick very quickly!